Skip links

 June 1, 2024

-The Chinese Chang’e-6 mission successfully lands on the floor (about 5000 meters below the mean lunar level) of the large Aitken crater, on the far side of the Moon, near the South Pole.
-It releases a small rover that then picks up the mother probe.
+China’s Chang’e-6 mission successfully lands on the floor (about 5,000 meters below mean lunar level) of the large Aitken crater, on the far side of the Moon, near the South Pole.
+It releases a small rover, which then retrieves the mother probe.
+It samples the

 March 14, 2024